-Being an entrepreneur means taking responsibility for the situation and lead to moves to change.
+Being an entrepreneur means taking responsibility for the situation and taking steps to change it.

-This situation can be the personal reality of the entrepreneur, or the reality of the economic society /social/technological, etc.
+This situation can be the personal reality of the entrepreneur or the reality of society in terms of economically / socially / technologically.

-For this reason, many leaders are also the kind of entrepreneurs and vice versa; entrepreneurs are the type of leaders - that have the ability to make a reality and to take part in shaping their future and even of the environment.
+For this reason, many leaders are also kind of entrepreneurs and vice versa; entrepreneurs are the type of leaders.
+They have the ability to make a change and to take part in shaping their future and even their environment.

-The ability to create reality begins with the ability to see a different reality and then work for a change.
+The ability to create reality begins with the ability to imagine a different reality and then to act for change.

-Our well-remembered leaders are those who worked and managed to change the situation.
+The well-remembered leaders are those who have acted and succeeded in changing a given situation.

-One of these leaders is Benjamin Ze'ev Hertzl, who said: In Basel I founded the Jewish State- and led to changing the jew's situation.
+One of those leaders is Benjamin Ze'ev Hertzl, who said: "At Basel I founded the Jewish State," and led to a change in the situation of the Jewish people.

-Education to entrepreneurship as part of the Entrepreneurship for Kids Program aims the students to face difficulties and challenges with the ability to see a different reality and raising ideas with the capacity to achieve application.
+Entrepreneurship education, as part of the Entrepreneurship for Kids Program, aims to help students face difficulties and challenges through the ability to see things differently and come up with viable ideas that will lead to success.